odoo/documentation/legal/terms/partnership.rst

 1 Purpose
 =========
-The purpose of this agreement is to set forth the conditions under which ODOO provides services to PARTNER, and access to Odoo Enterprise Edition software, and PARTNER complies with the obligations set out hereafter.
+The purpose of this agreement is to set forth the conditions under which ODOO provides services to PARTNER, and access to Twenty20 Enterprise Edition software, and PARTNER complies with the obligations set out hereafter.

-ODOO hereby appoints PARTNER, and PARTNER hereby accepts appointment, to be a non-exclusive partner promoting and selling the Odoo Enterprise Subscriptions to clients.
+ODOO hereby appoints PARTNER, and PARTNER hereby accepts appointment, to be a non-exclusive partner promoting and selling the Twenty20 Enterprise Subscriptions to clients.
-PARTNER commits to do its best effort to sell Odoo Enterprise Subscriptions to its clients.
+PARTNER commits to do its best effort to sell Twenty20 Enterprise Subscriptions to its clients.
-To support that, PARTNER will market in priority the ‘Odoo Enterprise Edition’ version to prospects and clients.
-PARTNER still has the option to sell services on other versions of the software, like "Odoo Community Edition", should it be needed.
+To support that, PARTNER will market in priority the ‘Twenty20 Enterprise Edition’ version to prospects and clients.
+PARTNER still has the option to sell services on other versions of the software, like "Twenty20 Community Edition", should it be needed.

 2 Term of the Agreement
 =======================